amatgil/Fractals/README.md

 Mutiple examples of the output are laid out in atlas/texturemap form in the [atlas.png](atlas.png) file.

 The program itself will generate a 3x3 atlas of the triangle from `n = 0` to `n = 8` (note that the thickness of the line decreases at `n = 8` to make the fine details noticeable).
+Each tile holds both the standard triangle as well as its anti form.

 ## Table of Contents